-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 Hard to believe that TechCrunch’s first Startup Battlefield Australia is just one month away.
 The Sydney event on Nov.
-16 at ATP’s Locomotive Workshop will present a tremendous day of programming and an epic competition to find the best early-stage startup across Australia and New Zealand.

-TechCrunch and our partner, Elevacao, are very pleased to announce the agenda for the big day, which includes many speakers that we have announced and some news ones as well, including WhatsApp’s Anton Borzov, Y Combinator’s Avichal Garg, joining us to discuss mobile product development.
-Plus, Blackbird co-founder Bill Bartee and Airtree co-founder Daniel Petre are on board to talk about the past, present and future of the ANZ start-up scene.
+16 at ATP’s Locomotive Workshop will present a tremendous day of programming and an epic competition to find early stage best startup across Australia and New Zealand.
+TechCrunch and our partner, Elevacao, are very pleased to announce the agenda for the big day, which includes many speakers that we have announced and some news ones as well, including WhatsApp’s Anton Borzov, Y Combinator’s Avichal Garg, joining us to discuss mobile product development, and Blackbird co-founder Bill Bartee and Airtree co-founder Daniel Petre, on board to talk about the past, present and future of the ANZ start-up scene.
 Please join us to attend the show or participate in Startup Alley.

 November 16 – Locomotive Workshop, ATP, Sydney